 Childhood bereavement courses

-Registration for the 2016/17 Working in Childhood Bereavement courses from St Christopher’s Candle and Hospice UK, accredited by Middlesex University is now closed.
+We are now recruiting for the Working in Childhood Bereavement courses 2018-19 from St Christopher’s Candle and Hospice UK, accredited by Middlesex University, which will start in September 2018.

 How to apply